CKawara/Recommendation-Systems-with-Python/Intro.md

   The system that for certain specifics and preferences and then provides recommendations that satisfy those conditions.

   The main problem is that users know full-well what to expect from the results and are rarely taken by surprise.

+### 4. Hybrid recommenders
+  Hybrid recommenders are robust systems that combine various types of recommender models.

+  Example is Netflix.
+When you sign in for the first time, Netflix overcomes the cold start problem of collaborative filters by using a content-based recommender, and, as you gradually start watching and rating movies, it brings its collaborative filtering mechanism into play.
+This is far more successful, so most practical recommender systems are hybrid in nature.